jules2689/trudeau/docs/2020-04-17/post_news.md

 Thank you, Minister.
-Starting with David thurton, CBC
+Starting with David thurton, CBC.

 ---

 **Question**:

-The woes in the oil and gas sector isn't going away anytime soon, so some people are probably wondering if there'sgoing to be anymore help on theway?and can you maybe walk usthrough the range of things thatyou're thinking of, ministermorneau, Minister regan?
+The woes in the oil and gas sector isn't going away anytime soon, so some people are probably wondering if there'sgoing to be anymore help on theway? and can you maybe walk us through the range of things thatyou're thinking of, ministermorneau, Minister regan?

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:I'm going to -- just becausewith all of the people on thescreens it requires a bit oftraffic activity.
+I'm going to -- just because with all of the people on the screens it requires a bit of traffic activity.
-So I'm going to turn to seamusfirst, is that okay, david?
+So I'm going to turn to seamusfirst, is that okay, David?

 ---